adadarohan/bollywood_family_tree/README.md

 This is done through an algorithm that chooses the x value to alternate between putting nodes on the right and left of the POI (to keep visual balance) and chooses the y value based on the relationship with the POI.
 Edges are formatted with the relationship label, and their colour is chosen using the `color_of_relation` const.

 ## Search
 Searching is done using the downshift library.
-The `SearchBox` component takes in a list of all the nodes and largely follows the example in the [downshift documentation](https://www.downshift-js.com/use-combobox).
+The `SearchBox` component takes in a list of all the nodes and largely follows the example in the [downshift documentation](https://www.downshift-js.com/use-combobox) except custom styling.
 The search box is placed on the screen using React Flow's `panel` prop which allows for it to overlay the graph.

+## Testing, Building & Deploying
+Run the code locally using `npm run dev` in the `./frontend/` directory.
+Build by running `npm run build`.

+Important note about building - the directory you will host the site on is important.
+It is currently configured for `'/bollywood_family_tree/'`, and this can be changed at `vite.config.js` on line 7.